 The Urgent-Important Matrix

-- Important, Not Urgent – PLAN to do later
+- Important, but Not Urgent – PLAN to do later

-- Urgent, Not Important – DELEGATE to someone else
+- Urgent, but Not Important – DELEGATE to someone else

 This tool helps prioritise tasks that are not typically part of an Action Plan (which is a more controlled set of actions), but could be used in times when you Action Plan needs to be re-shuffled.